 I know I want to commit to new financial health and wellness…how do I make the first appointment?

-As each client’s needs are unique, I will answer as many questions as possible during our conversation based on the information you provide and offer insights and suggestions as they appear appropriate.
+As each client’s needs are unique, I will answer as many questions as possible during our conversation based on the information you provide and offer insights and suggestions as they appear appropriate – you’ll be pleasantly surprised just how much we can cover in one hour!
 At the end of this first working meeting we’ll know if there are additional questions and consulting/coaching needs still to be addressed.
-We will also have a good sense of whether a monthly retainer, project fee, or periodic hourly rate work is most appropriate for any follow-up communications.
+We will also have a good sense of what arrangement (a monthly retainer, project fee, or periodic hourly rate work) is most appropriate for any follow-up communications.
 If you are not in a position to prudently cover the hourly consultation, please let me know and we may be able to arrange for a shorter time or other arrangement.

 Before continuing, you will be able to approve a jointly created outline that includes issues to discuss, implementation steps, and an estimated time frame for getting those steps in place.
 Fees range between $100 to $150 per full hour, depending on your current financial position, the complexity of what you need, and whether the services are for individuals or a business/group.
 This service model was designed this way so I can assist as many people as possible while still providing the value, guidance, and independence that is the foundation of this practice.

 There is a reservation fee to hold and cover our first appointment ($125 per individual – one full hour; $200 for couple/family and businesses – one and a half hours), and this is submitted on the “Make a Payment” page on the menu bar as soon as we have arranged for the meeting time.

 Do you have any requirements for minimum income or assets?